 The good news is that unclaimed money doesn’t just disappear.
 It can, however, eventually end up being turned over to the state if no one comes forth to claim it.
 Every state has laws about unclaimed property and while the timing varies, they all require financial institutions to turn over unclaimed assets are a set time period has passed.
 For example, if no one comes forward after five years then the state may take possession of unclaimed assets.

 The state then holds on to these assets until someone comes forward to claim them.
 States generally don’t impose any time restrictions on how long you have to do this.
 So you don’t have to worry about missing an opportunity to lay claim to unclaimed money.
-In fact, if you never go in search of unclaimed money from deceased relatives, your estate could still make a claim to those assets once you pass away if state inheritance laws allow it.
+If you never go in search of unclaimed money from deceased relatives, your estate could still claim those assets once you pass away if state inheritance laws allow it.

 How to Find Unclaimed Money From Deceased Relatives